kbrown55347/Clinician-Directory/README.md

 ## Support
 If you have suggestions or issues, please email:
--Justin Cummings at justin.lewis.cummings@gmail.com -Kelsey Brown at kbrown55347@gmail.com
+- Justin Cummings at justin.lewis.cummings@gmail.com
+- Kelsey Brown at kbrown55347@gmail.com
--Selam Alem at selamtalem@gmail.com
+- Selam Alem at selamtalem@gmail.com
--Warren O'Brien at whoguy24@gmail.com
+- Warren O'Brien at whoguy24@gmail.com
--Yasir Uddin at yasiruddin625@gmail.com
+- Yasir Uddin at yasiruddin625@gmail.com